rapidsai/raft/docs/source/using_libraft.md

 For most functions, compile-time overhead is minimal but some of RAFT's APIs take a substantial time to compile.
 As a rule of thumb, most functionality in `raft::distance`, `raft::neighbors`, and `raft::spatial` is expensive to compile and most functionality in other namespaces has little compile-time overhead.

-To speed up compilation when using RAFT as a header-only library, you can do the following...

-To speed up compilation when using the precompiled RAFT library, you can do the
-following:

-1.

 There are three ways to speed up compile times:

 1. Continue to use RAFT as a header-only library and create a CUDA source file